albertogg/albertogg.github.com/_drafts/dockerfile-for-ruby-applications.md

 docker build -t dependency-image:14.04.2 .
 ```

-**note:** If you need any database gem you can add any of the following packages
+> **note:** If you need any database gem you can add any of the following
-and installing the database itself if required:
+> packages and installing the database itself if required:

-- `libpq-dev` for PostgreSQL
+> - `libpq-dev` for PostgreSQL
-- `libmysqlclient-dev` for MySQL
+> - `libmysqlclient-dev` for MySQL
-- `libsqlite3-dev` for SQLite3
+> - `libsqlite3-dev` for SQLite3

 ## Building the Ruby image

-The Ruby image will use our base dependency image container (the one we just
+The Ruby image will use our base dependency image (the one we just build) and
-build) and we'll install Ruby version 2.2.2 through [ruby-build][ruby-build]
+we'll install Ruby version 2.2.2 through [ruby-build][ruby-build] and we'll also
-and we'll also install [bundler][bundler] by default.
+install [bundler][bundler] by default.

 If you need another Ruby version just change it in the `RUBY_VERSION`
 environment variable.